-Students will explore "rates of change" in a variety of practical situations such as trajectory, travel, and economic and population growth.
-They should begin with simple models represented by linear functions in which the average rate of change is constant; students should then progress to models represented by linear functions in which the rate of change is variable, which implies some sort of curve.
+Students will explore "rates of change" in a variety of practical situations such as medicine, trajectory, travel, and economic and population growth.
+They should begin with simple models represented by linear functions in which the average rate of change is constant; students should then progress to models in which the rate of change is variable, which implies some sort of curve.